EarthScope/rover/docs/maintenance.md

 * `rover index --all` - will re-index all files.

+* `rover summary` - will generate a summary of the index.

+(all these commands should be called automatically by `rover retrieve`)

 ## Ingest of Local Data

 * `rover ingest file.mseed` - will include a file from the local